ALaggyDev/alaggydev.github.io/_posts/2025-10-02-cytooxien.md

 ![Linux can't unzip](/assets/img/cytooxien/unzip_linux.png){: w="800" }
 _the `file` command also thinks there's nothing in this zip file_

 Well, the zip file seems to be *intentionally broken* (persumably by [PackSquash](https://github.com/ComunidadAylas/PackSquash)?).
-This may stop some script kiddies or naive coders, but I am no ordinary script kiddies.
+This may stop some script kiddies or clueless hackers, but I am no ordinary script kiddies.

 By finding the Minecraft code that unzips resource packs, I quickly wrote some code to unzip the resource pack the same way Minecraft does.